lindhjonathan/jodn14-weather/README.md

 Dependency
 ------------------

-This is a Anax modulen and primarly intended to be used together with the Anax framework.
+This is an Anax module and it's primarily intended to be used together with the Anax framework.

 License
 ------------------